Fools Gold (song): Release

 The single was released in 1989 and entered the UK top ten.
 It was promoted with a music video, showing the Stone Roses performing outdoors and walking across the volcanic landscape of Lanzarote, Canary Islands.
 The cover art was a painting by John Squire, "Double Dorsal Dopplegänger", which was later exhibited at Squire's 2004 art exhibition.

 The band's appearance on the same November Top of the Pops as the Happy Mondays, who performed "Hallelujah" from the Madchester Rave On EP, is regarded as a "cultural high-water mark", exposing the emerging Madchester scene to a wider audience, and popularizing a new dance-oriented music genre, baggy.

 Although a non-album double A-sided single, both tracks have appeared on the compilation albums Turns into Stone, The Complete Stone Roses and The Very Best of The Stone Roses.
 Both tracks have also appeared on some reissued editions of their debut album The Stone Roses, although "Fools Gold" has appeared more often than "What the World Is Waiting For".

 Legacy

 In May 2007, NME magazine placed "Fools Gold" at number 32 in its list of the 50 Greatest Indie Anthems Ever.
 The same magazine later placed the song at number 31 in their "500 Greatest Songs of All Time" list in 2014.

-In 2009, listeners of the Australian radio station Triple J voted "Fool's Gold" number 76 in the Triple J Hottest 100 of All Time.
+In 2009, listeners of the Australian radio station Triple J voted "Fools Gold" number 76 in the Triple J Hottest 100 of All Time.

-In popular culture

-"Fools Gold" was featured on the in-game soundtrack of the 2003 soccer simulation video game FIFA Football 2004, as well as the fictional radio station Radio X from Grand Theft Auto: San Andreas.

-Fools Gold was featured in the 1998 Guy Ritchie film Lock, Stock and Two Smoking Barrels, when Vinnie Jones' character makes his exit from the pub after his final dialogue with the film's main characters.

-In 2025, the song was featured in episode five of British science fiction anthology television series Black Mirror's seventh season, titled Eulogy.